NATHUMBEHAV-25073099/Replication/README.md

 ## Contents

 - `/Replication Code and Data/`: Stata `.do` files to reproduce the results, and `.xlsx` datasets
 - `/graphs/`: Output graphs and plots
+- `/Data Collection Queries/`: The GitHub GraphQL (API) queries used to collect both individual and project level data from Github.
 - `README.md`: This file

 ---